Whether Parenting Adult Children Living At Home Again Or Living On Their Own, How Can Parents And Adult Children Work Out Problems Respectfully?

 For unintentional misbehavior, have realistic expectations and understand it may take time for the behavior to improve.
 Don’t excuse this misbehavior, just understand it is unintentional and be sure your response teaches and reinforces skills.

-For on purpose behavior, problem-solve acceptable or more effective ways for them to meet these goals.
+For on purpose behavior, use effective problem solving strategies to brainstorm acceptable or more effective ways for them to meet these goals.

 Step 5: Reveal discipline.

 It is essential to remember that when parenting adult children, discipline is extremely different, because they are adults.
 You can tell them what you are going to do, but not what they have to do, or what you will make them do.
 You can also allow natural consequences to occur, assuming they are safe and immediate.
 You can withhold privileges such as cars, allowances, rent-free living, meals, etc. As younger children, these are rights, and as adults they are privileges if they are capable and have mastered the skills to do/provide these on their own.

 Overall, the most effective tool for this is to return to step two and use problem-solving exercises to help adult children figure out what they are going to do about it.
 The parents simply state what they are and are not willing to do as part of the solution.

 Here is an example of using the Universal Blueprint® to effectively respond if adult children lack respect for safety and property by leaving a laptop recharging with the wire spread across the room.
 This is your problem because you, another family member or someone visiting can easily trip over it and get hurt or the computer may become damaged.
 It is a problem you may face with teens, adult children living on their own, or adult children living at home again.